kajolchatt/ThreeJs-Assessment-ArkaEnergy/README.md

 **How to Run the Application**

 1. Open your terminal or command prompt.
-2. Navigate to the directory where you have saved the `PolygonScene.js` file.
+2. Navigate to the directory where you have saved the file.
-3. Run the following command: `node PolygonScene.js`

-This will start a web server that renders the `PolygonScene` application in your default browser.

-**Note**

-The application may not work correctly on all devices or browsers due to its reliance on the `THREE.js` library and other third-party dependencies.
+3. Right click and open with live server.